 The court procedure may be long and complex.

-Depending on the circumstances, before starting the divorce proceedings, provisional measures may be set up in order to settle the issues related to common assets, child custody, spousal support and alimony arrangements.
+Depending on the circumstances, before starting the divorce proceedings, provisional measures may be set up in order to settle the issues related to common assets, children custody, spousal support and alimony arrangements.

 3. The Effects of Divorce

 Once the divorce is granted, the parties to the marriage can remarry legally.
-The parties’ rights to inheritance and widow’s pension will be terminated, as well as other obligations derived from their marriage.
+The parties’ inheritance rights and pension after death will be terminated, as well as other obligations derived from their marriage.

-The divorced parents still keep their duties and rights with regard to their descendants.
+The divorced parents still keep their duties and rights with regard to their children.

 4. Legal Requirements to be able to File Divorce in Spain

 You may file for divorce in Spain only if you comply with any of the following requirements:

 - In case of agreed divorce, if you and your spouse are Spanish residents at the time of filing for divorce.

 - If you and your spouse are Spanish nationals, in case of agreed divorce, wherever you are located.